iits-consulting/docker-garbage-collector-chart/README.md

+# Deprecated

+We don't need and use it anymore

 ## Usage
 docker-garbage-collector helm chart for kubernetes
 It is basically an advanced cronjob for cleanup of dangling volumes, images and exited containers